-- Unit 3: 21% - Unit 4: 19%
+- Unit 3: 30% - Unit 4: 20%

-Advice to students: It is recommended that students studying Units 3 & 4 Physics have studied at least Unit 2 Physics.
+It is recommended that students studying Units 3 & 4 Physics have studied at least Unit 2 Physics.
 Students choosing this option should also seek the advice of a Physics teacher about essential material covered in Unit 1 Physics that they will need to catch up on if they wish to have the best chance of success in Units 3 & 4.

-Year 10 Year 11 Year 12 Any Year 10 Science subject Unit 1 & 2 Physics Unit 3 & 4 Physics
+Year 10 Year 11 Year 12 Any Year 10 Science subject Units 1 & 2 Physics Units 3 & 4 Physics

-Teachers to see for advice regarding this subject: Mr Fankhauser, Mr Harnath, Mr Ratnayake or Ms Zhang
+Teachers to see for advice regarding this subject: Mr Fankhauser, Mr Ratnayake, Mr Harnath or Mr Hu